pboueke/stego-wave/README.md

 ### Header:

 - [ ] Detect and handle RIFX files.
 Currently only working with RIFF
-- [ ] Detect bts per sample, so that files with lower bits per sample get more capacity.
+- [ ] Detect bits per sample, so that files with lower bits per sample get more capacity.
 Currently assuming all files have 16 bits per sample.
 - [ ] Detect the exact size of header, so that we can start writing the message exactly after the header is read.
 Currently assumig headers of 64 bytes.

 ### General